alx-andru/coders-guide-to-design/README.md

 # Coder's Guide To Design
 A curated collection of articles and tutorials for developers to learn about Design and UI/UX

+## Set your mind
+- [How to become a designer without going to design school](http://www.karenx.com/blog/how-to-become-a-designer-without-going-to-design-school) Karen&nbsp;X&nbsp;Cheng&nbsp;([@karenxcheng](http://twitter.com/karenxcheng)) first step, learn to see is one of the most important advice.
+Filled with great resources, the rest of her article is worth a read as well.

 ## Colors
 - [It's only color](https://robots.thoughtbot.com/Its-only-color) - A short introduction into basic color theory from Mike&nbsp;Borsare&nbsp;([@mborsare](https://twitter.com/mborsare)) followed by extracting a color palette from an image and applying it to a basic web layout.
 - [A Simple Web Developer’s Color Guide](https://www.smashingmagazine.com/2016/04/web-developer-guide-color/) - Laura&nbsp;Elizabeth&nbsp;([@laurium](https://twitter.com/laurium)) shows step by step how to create a color scheme from ground up.